Can colorectal cancer be found early?

-Screening tests are used to look for disease in people who do not have any symptoms.
+Screening is the best way to find colorectal cancer early, because it looks for cancer in people who do not have any symptoms.
 In many cases, these tests can find colorectal cancers at an early stage and greatly improve treatment outcomes.
-Screening tests can also help prevent some cancers by allowing doctors to find and remove polyps that might become cancer.
+Screening tests can also help prevent some colorectal cancers by allowing doctors to find and remove polyps that might go on to become cancer.
 Screening tests for colorectal cancer include:

 - Fecal occult blood test (FOBT) and fecal immunochemical test (FIT): Samples of stool (feces) are checked for blood, which might be a sign of a polyp or cancer.